Christian Science nurse Scope of Services

 - Giving personal advice and counsel.

-Fundamental to the ministry of a Christian Science nurse is an active, prayerful confirmation of man’s innate spirituality and responsiveness to God’s harmonious government.
+Fundamental to the ministry of a Christian Science nurse is active, prayerful affirmation of everyone’s innate spirituality and responsiveness to God’s harmonious government.
 This spiritual witnessing undergirds each aspect of the care a Christian Science nurse renders.